-The steps of the fitting process can be outlined as: \begin{enumerate} \item Run 1: grid search optimization in the $e_b$, $e_c$ plane with fixed eccentricity values in the range [0, 0.98] and stepsize of 0.01 (9801 models).
-The rest of parameters were subsequently optimized initiating from values chosen randomly within physically accepted limits. \item Run 2: the resulted solutions of Run 1 served as initial points for a new optimization run, however, this time all parameters, including eccentricities, were adjusted during the fitting process. \item N-body simulations for 1 Myr of the obtained Keplerian solutions of both runs while selectively excluding models that deviate beyond the $90\%$ confidence level of the reduced chi-square ($\chi_{\nu}^2$) for two degrees of freedom in order to acquire well-fitted curves.
-Specifically we considered solutions with $\chi_{\nu}^2 \leq \chi_{\nu,best}^2 + \Delta\chi$ where $\chi_{\nu,best}^2$ corresponds to the chi-square value of the best fitting curve and $\Delta\chi$ = 4.6. \item Self-consistent N-body (Newtonian) orbital fits initialized from each Keplerian fit of step 3 and subsequent integrations for 1Myr. \end{enumerate}
+The steps of the fitting process are outlined as follows: \begin{enumerate} \item Run 1: Grid search optimization in the $e_b$, $e_c$ plane with fixed eccentricity values in the range [0, 0.98] and a step size of 0.01 (9801 models).
+The rest of the parameters were subsequently optimized, initiating from values chosen randomly within physically accepted limits. \item Run 2: The resulting solutions of Run 1 served as the initial points for a new optimization run.
+However, this time all the parameters, including eccentricities, were adjusted during the fitting process. \item N-body simulations for 1 Myr of the obtained Keplerian solutions of both runs while selectively excluding models that deviate beyond the $90\%$ confidence level of the reduced chi-square ($\chi_{\nu}^2$) for two degrees of freedom in order to acquire well-fitted curves.
+Specifically, we considered solutions with $\chi_{\nu}^2 \leq \chi_{\nu,best}^2 + \Delta\chi$, where $\chi_{\nu,best}^2$ corresponds to the chi-square value of the best-fitting curve and $\Delta\chi$ = 4.6. \item Self-consistent N-body (Newtonian) orbital fits initialized from each Keplerian fit of step 3 and subsequent integrations for 1Myr. \end{enumerate}

-In the first optimization run (Run 1) the eccentricities are fixed and the rest of the parameters are free to adjust, while in the second run (Run 2) all parameters are allowed to vary.
+In the first optimization run (Run 1), the eccentricities are fixed, and the rest of the parameters are free to adjust, while in the second run (Run 2), all parameters are allowed to vary.
 Throughout all orbital simulations, we treated the central binary as a single object and considered only co-planar, edge-on cases.
-This is the simplest scenario, commonly assumed in stability analyses of exoplanets, as it minimizes the masses of the planets relative to the binary, thereby promoting stability \citep{Beuermann2012B, Horner2012, Marsh2014, Mai2022, Esmer2023}.
-However, there are cases such as the putative HU Aqr planetary system that appears to be more complex (highly non-coplanar) resulting to stable orbits in contrast to the co-planar scenario \citep{Gozdziewski2015}.
-Fundamental parameters of the binary are taken from \cite{NehirBulut2022} and are used for the rest of the analysis when needed.
+This is the simplest scenario, and it is commonly assumed in stability analyses of exoplanets, as it minimizes the masses of the planets relative to the binary, thereby promoting stability \citep{Beuermann2012B, Horner2012, Marsh2014, Mai2022, Esmer2023}.
+However, there are cases, such as the putative HU Aqr planetary system, that appear to be more complex (highly non-coplanar), resulting in stable orbits in contrast to the co-planar scenario \citep{Gozdziewski2015}.
+Fundamental parameters of the binary are from \cite{NehirBulut2022} and were used for the rest of the analysis when needed.